Gibbard–Satterthwaite theorem: Quadratic preferences in any convex set

+The proof uses the same lemmas 1--3 above (which are domain-independent), as well as the closedness of Range(f) and Menu_{2}(u_{1}).
+In addition, he proves that Menu_{2}(u_{1}) is star-shaped relative to Range(f) with center x = Best(u_{1},Range(f)).
+This means that for every point y in Menu_{2}(u_{1}), the segment [x,y] is contained in Menu_{2}(u_{1}).
+Based on star-shapedness, he proves Lemma 4 (the menu depends only on the best element).
+This leads to Lemma 6 (the menu is either a singleton or Range(f)), from which dictatorship follows.

+He later studies a further restriction, in which the agents' utilities should be both quasiconcave and monotonically increasing.

 History

 The strategic aspect of voting is already noticed in 1876 by Charles Dodgson, also known as Lewis Carroll, a pioneer in social choice theory.
 His quote (about a particular voting system) was made famous by Duncan Black:This principle of voting makes an election more of a game of skill than a real test of the wishes of the electors.During the 1950s, Robin Farquharson published influential articles on voting theory.
 In an article with Michael Dummett, he conjectures that deterministic voting rules with at least three outcomes are never straightforward tactical voting.
 This conjecture was later proven independently by Allan Gibbard and Mark Satterthwaite.
 In a 1973 article, Gibbard exploits Arrow's impossibility theorem from 1951 to prove the result we now know as Gibbard's theorem.
 Independently, Satterthwaite proved the same result in his PhD dissertation in 1973, then published it in a 1975 article.
 This proof is also based on Arrow's impossibility theorem, but does not involve the more general version given by Gibbard's theorem.